Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Introduction

-The method of subgraphs provides a graph-theoretical expansion for the multi-scale Feynman loop integral in terms of its subgraphs.
-The Feynman loop integrals with multiple scales appear ubiquitously in QFTs, while in general they are hard to evaluate analytically.
-A natural idea is to expand the original loop integral with respect to a small/large scale parameter $p$.
-The subtlety is that such expansion does not commute with the integration and the preconditions for the $p$-expansion of the integrand are not satisfied in certain regions of the integration domain.
-This problem can be systematically resolved using method of subgraphs or method of regions \cite{Smirnov:1994tg,Smirnov:2002pj,Smirnov:2012gma, Smirnov:2021dkb,Beneke:1997zp} .
-The method of regions is physically motivated: one divides the integration domain into different regions $\mathcal{D}_i$ in which the integrand can be Taylor expanded with respect to some parameters that are considered small in $\mathcal{D}_i$.
-This method has been widely applied in Feynman loop computations, see \cite{Gardi:2022khw} for the new development.
-Nevertheless, a strict proof for the method of regions is not available yet.
 For the Feynman integrals in Euclidean spacetime, or those with off-shell momenta and masses in Minkowski spacetime, the expansion of the original integral can be represented in a graph-theoretical way, i.e., by its subgraphs.
-Here the role of the subgraphs is to provide graphical labels for the the small/large internal momenta in the Taylor expansion of the integrand.
+Here the role of the subgraphs is to provide graphical labels for the small/large internal momenta in the Taylor expansion of the integrand.
 The method of subgraphs has been proved for general Feynman diagrams in Euclidean space, see Appendix B.2 in \cite{Smirnov:2002pj}.
 Coincidentally, the Feynman loop integrals for the CFT data, including the conformal 3-point correlators are evaluated in Euclidean spacetime, therefore the method of subgraphs can be applied as a solid approach to simplify the loop computations.
-Another remarkable advantage to apply the method of subgraphs to CFTs is that the conformal 3-point correlators have already been {\it almost} fixed by conformal symmetry and the $1/N$ corrections to the free parameters can be completely solved from the first few terms in the subgraph expansion.
-This is however different from the Feynman loop integrals in general QFTs, in which the method of subgraphs provides an asymptotical expansion and it requires to take the subgraph expansions to high orders to get sufficiently precise data for the original Feynman integral \cite{Smirnov:2023bxf}.
+Another remarkable advantage of applying the method of subgraphs to CFTs is that the conformal 3-point correlators have already been {\it almost} fixed by conformal symmetry.
+As a result, the $1/N$ corrections to the free parameters can be completely solved from the first few terms in the subgraph expansion.
+This is however different from the Feynman loop integrals in general QFTs, in which the method of subgraphs provides an asymptotic expansion and requires taking the subgraph expansions to high orders to obtain sufficiently precise data for the original Feynman integral \cite{Smirnov:2023bxf}.

 The gist of this work is to show that the method of subgraphs, together with the constraints from conformal symmetry provides an efficient approach to compute the higher order corrections of the conformal 3-point correlators.
 Our results can be summarized into three parts.